liweitianux/fg21sim/README.rst

    $ git clone https://github.com/liweitianux/fg21sim

-2. Install the above system requirements: CFITSIO, HEALPix, and LLVM.
+2. Install the above required software and libraries.

 3. Install the required third-party Python packages.
    And it is recommended to use the `virtual environment`_::